RodrigoPinaLozano/now-playing/README.md

 }
 ```

-Note: The response will contain one entry for each unique channel in the XML data, with each entry representing the first programme of that channel.
+Note: The response will contain one entry for each unique channel in the XML data, with each entry representing the currently running program of that channel.

 ### GET /